Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Koonawarra, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Koonawarra has averaged approximately 9 new dwelling approvals each year over the past five financial years, totalling an estimated 48 homes.
-From FY-21 to FY-25, an average of 1.1 new residents per year arrived with each new home, indicating a balanced supply and demand market that supports stable conditions.
-New properties are constructed at an average value of $350,000, which is below regional norms, offering more affordable housing options for purchasers.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Koonawarra has averaged approximately 7 new dwelling approvals each year over the past five financial years, totalling an estimated 39 homes.
+So far in FY-26, 1 approval has been recorded.
+Over these five years, an average of 1.4 new residents per year arrived per new home.
+However, recent figures show this ratio has accelerated to 5.7 people per dwelling over the past two financial years, indicating increasing demand and tightening supply.
+New homes are being built at an average expected construction cost value of $350,000.

 Frequently Asked Questions - Development